TianyuanC/apollo-books-api/README.md

 ## Sample Query

-The idea of GraphQL is self-documented, so there is no point writing extra sample queries like the following, and ideally we should be able to explore the schema ourselves to discover the query formats.
+Since the idea of GraphQL is to provide self-documented resource endpoints, there is no point writing extra sample queries like the following, and ideally we should be able to explore the schema ourselves to discover the query formats.

-Since the purpose of this repository is an introduction of GraphQL, I think it will be helpful for beginners to play around with different types of query/mutation.
+However the purpose of this repository is an introduction to GraphQL, I think it will be helpful for beginners to play around with different types of query/mutation.
 And those sample queries are merely starting points.
 Have fun and happy hacking!

 ### Get all books